Helping guarantee all Texas children have access to a higher education, regardless of their family's financial resources.

 No. Qualifying students must be Texas residents.

-Yes, the Bobcat Promise will cover the equivalent costs of 15 hours of tuition and fees at Texas State.
+Yes, the Bobcat Promise will cover the equivalent costs of 15 hours of tuition and fees (not to exceed your demonstrated need).
 As required by the Bobcat Promise eligibility criteria, you must be enrolled in at least 15 hours during your study-abroad semester.
 The Bobcat Promise funds are available during the fall and spring semesters only.

 You can pursue, if needed, student and/or parent loans to help you with room and board costs.
 These loans are typically reflected in your original award offer.